mavryk-network/mavryk-protocol/docs/alpha/adaptive_issuance.rst

 Stakers are slashed proportionally to their contribution to the delegate’s staking balance.
-To simplify slashing, double-baking penalties are now proportional to staked funds: instead of the previous fixed sum of 640 tez they are now set to 10% of the delegate’s stake.
+To simplify slashing, double-baking penalties are now proportional to staked funds: instead of the previous fixed sum of 640 mav they are now set to 10% of the delegate’s stake.
 Moreover, denunciation rewards (both for double-baking and double-attestations) are reduced from one half to one seventh of the slashed funds.
 The chosen value prevents adversarial delegates from